freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-18.md

 # --description--

-When someone says "That sounds like a plan," they mean they agree with the suggestion and think it's a good idea.
-It's like saying "Yes, let's do that."
+When someone says `That sounds like a plan,` they mean they agree with the suggestion and think it's a good idea.
+It's like saying `Yes, let's do that.`

 # --question--

 ## --text--

-What does "That sounds like a plan" mean?
+What does `That sounds like a plan` mean?

 ## --answers--